crosscompute/missions/20220125-1645 JupyterLab Extension 0.2.0.md

     + Use proxy if https

+## Saturday 20220219-0845 - 20220219-0900: 15 minutes

+    + Revert namespace to jupyterlab-crosscompute

 # Schedule

-    Write a script that gets the output url for each batch Write a script that checks whether log has execution_time_in_seconds Save pdfs as zip
+    Write a script that gets the output url for each batch Write a script that checks whether debug has execution_time_in_seconds Save pdfs as zip
     Update extension to show render button
     Update extension to show download url